babarrett/g80-9009/method-1-yangdigi-controller.md

         cables, or remove the screw and entire plastic piece.
 Remove the ends of the two cables that attach to the main PCB.
 They are next to each other.

-    TODO: Add suggestion of insulation beneth the Yang controller.
     Step 4: There are two sets of holes in the controller.
 Conect the controller to the main PCB by carefully placing two sets of holes over the two sets of pins coming out of the board.
 (Where you just removed the gray ribbon